 We suggest planning your trip early and working on fundraising throughout the year.
 In previous years schools have made commercials for local businesses, applied for grants and scholarships from their local Rotary Club and other organizations, asked their school district to help fund the trip, started an IndieGoGo campaign, as well as held car washes, bake sales and penny drives.
-In 2017 many students traveled to the festival from around the country.
-They all worked hard throughout the year to make the trip a reality.
+Students, teachers and families travel each year to the festival from around the world.
+They all work hard throughout the year to make the trip a reality.

 Q: How do I get to the Teen Indie Awards at the Kings Theater in Brooklyn, NY?

 A: By Private Festival Bus: We are offering transportation to and from the Sheraton Hotel in Times Square to the Kings Theater by private bus for $29.99.
 This ticket can be purchased on our ticket page.